 He wrote, "I am confident that the whole history of the human race contains no such horrible episode as this.
-The great massacres and persecutions of the past seem almost insignificant when compared to the suffering of the Armenian race in 1915."
+The great massacres and persecutions of the past seem almost insignificant when com-

 The human rights activist, Raphael Lemkin, the man who coined the term genocide, cited the systematic destruction of the Armenians as a clear case of genocide.
 There is no serious debate over these facts.
 I believe that this body is obligated to learn from this tragic history and also use this knowledge to inform our foreign policy community and the public about a very proud moment of American history.